-Name:

-ISTD Membership number:

-Address:

-Under its Safeguarding Policy the Imperial ISTD of Teachers of Dancing (the ISTD) requires its members to maintain an enhanced DBS check with inclusion of the children's barring list and child workforce checks.

-Members who teach adults at risk will be required to maintain an enhanced DBS check with inclusion of the adult workforce check.

-This form is for the use of ISTD Members who believe they have exceptional grounds to be excused from this requirement.

-Please return your completed form to the ISTD at governance@istd.org

-Part 1 (for completion by the Member):

-Do you teach children?
-Y / N (delete as applicable)

-Do you teach adults at risk?
-Y / N (delete as applicable)

-Please state below the reason for your request to be excused from the requirement to maintain an enhanced DBS check (with inclusion of children's barring list and adults'/children's workforce checks).
+Name: ISTD Membership number: Address: of Teachers of Dancing (the ISTD) requires its members to of the children's barring list and child workforce checks.
+Members who teach adults at risk will be require the adult workforce check. ed to maintain an enhanced DBS check with inclusion of This form is for the use of ISTD Members who be this requirement. elieve they have exceptional grounds to be excused from Please return your completed form to the ISTD at governance@istd.org Part 1 (for completion by the Member): Do you teach children?
+Y / N (delete as applicab ole) Do you teach adults at risk?
+Y / N (delete as app licable) to be excused from the requirement to maintain an 's barring list and adults'/children's workforce checks).

-Date:
+Member's signature:

-Part 2 (for completion by SO/DSO/other authorised Manager):

-Request authorised / not authorised (delete as applicable)

-Reason and any additional comments:

-Name of Designated Safeguarding Officer / Deputy Safeguarding Officer who considered the application:
+Part 2 (for completion by SO/DSO/other authorised Manager): Request authorised / not authorised d (delete as applicable) Reason and any additional commen its: , , , , , , , , , , , , , , , , , , , , Name of Designated Safeguarding Officer / Deputy Safeguarding Officer who considered the application: Signed: Date: This decision must be reviewed at yearly intervals.

-Signed:

-Date:

-This decision must be reviewed at yearly intervals.

 Date(s) reviewed Reviewed by (name, designation and signature)